open-sdg/open-sdg/docs/data-configuration.md

   * `dimension_map`: Map of SDMX ids to human-readable names.
 For dimension names, the key is simply the dimension id.
 For dimension value names, the key is the dimension id and value id, separated by a pipe (|).
 This also includes attributes.
   * `indicator_id_map`: A map of SDMX series codes to indicator ids.
 Normally this is not needed, but sometimes the DSD may contain typos or mistakes, or the DSD may not contain any reference to the indicator ID numbers.
 This need not contain all indicator ids, only those that need it.
 If a particular series should be mapped to multiple indicators, then they can be a list of strings.
 Otherwise each indicator is a string.
   * `import_names`: Whether to import names.
 Set to false to rely on global names.
-  * `import_translation_keys`: Whether to import translation keys instead of text values.
-Set to true to import translation keys, which will be in the format of `code.[id]` or `concept.[id]`.
+  * `import_codes`: Whether to import codes instead of text values.
 If left false, text values are imported instead, taken from the first language in the DSD.
+This is strongly recommended to be set to true.
+  * `import_series_attributes`: Recommended to be set to true.
+  * `import_observation_attributes`: Recommended to be set to true.
   * `dsd`: Remote URL of the SDMX DSD (data structure definition) or path to local file.
   * `indicator_id_xpath`: An xpath query to find the indicator id within each Series code.
   * `indicator_name_xpath`: An xpath query to find the indicator name within each Series code.

 > For more technical information see the [InputSdmxJson class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputSdmxJson.py), an [example of InputSdmxJson configuration](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/open_sdg_config_sdmx.yml#L29), and an [example of using InputSdmxJson in Python code](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/sdmx_json.py).

+**InputSdmxMeta**: Input metadata from SDMX, either remote inputs or a local file.
+The available parameters are the same as in InputSdmxJson.

 **InputSdmxMl_Multiple**: Input data from multiple SDMX-ML files (which can be a mix of either "Structure" or "Structure Specific").
 The available parameters are the same as in InputSdmxJson, along with these additional parameters: